Minsifye/DifferentialPrivacy2/README.md

 The second notebook Visualization.ipynb, walks through differential privacy, and demonstrate

 ## Instructions
-- Make sure you have all the dependencies listed in `requirements.txt` installed using `pip`
+- Make sure you have all the dependencies listed in `requirements.txt` installed using `pip`. pip install -r requirements.txt should install appropriate dependencies.
-- Start tensorboard using the command: tensorboard --logdir=./runs
+- Start tensorboard by running the following command in the project's root directory: tensorboard --logdir=./runs
 - TensorBoard should now be accessible at: http://localhost:6006